 In determining the level of risk, the following must be taken into account:

 - the experience of the person exposed to the hazard

 - the frequency and/or duration of the person’s exposure to the hazard

 - any existing controls

 Where a hazard is similar for different work areas a single generic assessment of one representative work situation may suffice, for example using whiteboard cleaner in various classrooms at a school.
 In this case, it is the responsibility of the principal or their delegate to ensure that the risk assessment is valid for each of the work areas to which it is intended to apply.

 The principal and/or their delegate must ensure that risk assessments are documented using the hazard-specific risk management forms outlined in each OHS procedure.
-If no specific risk management form is specified, the Risk Assessment may be utilised using the following risk matrix to assign a risk level to each hazard.
+If no specific risk management form is specified, the may be utilised using the following risk matrix to assign a risk level to each hazard.

 2.3.1 Using the Risk Matrix